oppia/oppia-web-developer-docs/Google-Summer-of-Code-2024.md

 - For each existing webdriverio test file, specify the set of CUJs which need to be covered by acceptance tests in order for it to be removed.
 (If you identify gaps in the spreadsheet CUJs during this audit, feel free to suggest improvements to those.)
 - In the release-coordinator tab, we want to test the "running Beam jobs" CUJ.
 Analyze the tradeoffs of creating a separate tiny Beam job for this that runs quickly, doesn't affect the datastore, and that can be added to the list of jobs in the /release-coordinator page, versus using one of the existing Beam jobs.
 Describe which approach you would take and why.
 (Note: you can find more info on how to write Beam jobs in [this wiki page](https://github.com/oppia/oppia/wiki/Apache-Beam-Jobs).)
 - Describe how you would handle specific issues that arise in acceptance tests like mobile viewports, waiting for long-running operations like Beam jobs, etc.
 - Suggest any improvements to test organization that you would make, or missing CUJs that you would add.
-You can cross-reference the testing spreadsheet with the CUJ document that is currently used for release testing, or identify those journeys yourself.
+You can cross-reference the testing spreadsheet with the [CUJ document](https://docs.google.com/document/d/1s3MG2MVh_7m7B0wIlZb7sAcoyUdY0zq7a1JEFtwYBjI/edit) that is currently used for release testing, or identify those journeys yourself through direct experimentation with the test server or your local dev setup.
 Focus only on *critical* user journeys -- you do not need to go into detail for all the edge cases.
 - Include test specs for some of the journeys that are not yet covered in the spreadsheet, such as the release-coordinator and site admin user journeys.
 You can also do this for recently-released features or features that are about to be released (like the contributor admin dashboard, learner groups, contributor recognition project, etc.).